What is Arm’s Length Transaction?

 #1.
 The Noranda-Glencore Deal

-Noranda Income Fund finalized an agreement with Glencore Canada Corporation in January 2023.
-A legal arrangement helped the latter obtain all the current priority units of Norada for C$1.42 per unit.
-The amount sums up to $53.2 million.
+In January 2023, Noranda Income Fund finalized an agreement with Glencore Canada Corporation.
+Through a legal arrangement, Glencore Canada Corporation acquired all of Noranda’s current priority units for C$1.42 per unit, amounting to $53.2 million.

 #2.
 The ST Dupont Incident

-ST Dupont (a French luxury brand) had subsidiaries located in Hong Kong.
-After pricing by the national tax authority, the former sold its merchandise to the latter below the arm’s-length level.
-While the manufacturer faced significant losses (2003-2009), its subsidiary made substantial profits.
+ST Dupont, a French luxury brand, had subsidiaries located in Hong Kong.
+After being audited by the national tax authority, it was found that ST Dupont sold its merchandise to its subsidiary in Hong Kong below the arm’s length level.
+While the manufacturer faced significant losses from 2003 to 2009, its subsidiary made substantial profits.

 Stages

-- Arm’s length transaction begins when someone makes a product available for sale.
+- An arm’s length transaction begins when someone makes a product available for sale.

-- It can be a tangible asset like a car or building or an intangible asset like software or a stake in the company.
+- It can either be a tangible asset, such as a car or building, or an intangible asset, like software or a stake in the company.

-Example: Andrew puts on the notice that he wants to sell his house at $550,000.
+Example: Andrew puts on notice that he wants to sell his house for $550,000.

-- The buyers express their willingness to purchase the product through the seller’s post, after which the seller interacts with potential buyers.
+- After seeing the seller’s advert, buyers express willingness to purchase the product, and the seller then interacts with potential buyers.

-- In real estate, buyers approach sellers to buy the property.
+- In the real estate industry, buyers typically approach sellers to inquire about purchasing a property.

-- In manufacturing, the manufacturers approach the retailers to make the products available in the retail store.
+- In the manufacturing industry, manufacturers often approach retailers to make their products available in retail stores.

 Example: Sarah (Andrew’s friend) and a stranger reach out to Andrew to buy the house.

-- Based on their information, both try to arrive at a price acceptable for both.
+- Based on all of the information, both try to arrive at a mutually agreeable price.

 - In the end, parties either finalize the transaction or at least one party decides to leave the deal, finding a better option elsewhere.

-Example: Andrew confirmed the deal with the stranger at $500,000, which was nearest to the fair market value and acceptable for both of them.
+Example: Andrew confirms the deal with the stranger at $500,000, which is the closest to the fair market value and is acceptable for both parties.

 Characteristics

-- The buyer and the seller are independent and have the right to bargain equally.
+- The buyer and the seller are independent of each other and have equal grounds for bargaining.

-- They do not influence each other’s interests and thus are free from pressure.
+- Both parties do not influence each other’s interests and are free from any pressure.

-- Since both parties act according to their self-interests, the concluding price turns out to be the best market value of the asset, termed fair market value.
+- As both parties act in accordance with their self-interests, the concluding price turns out to be the best market value of the asset, i.e., fair market value.

 - Two subsidiary parties under the same controlling head, located in two countries (having different tax rates), deviate from such transactions to avoid high taxation.